ericpelland/E.V.A./README.md

 * E.V.A. has a giphy integration and displays a personable giphy face
 * E.V.A. can respond by showing gif's
 * She can also change her appearance upon request.
+### Youtube
+* Watch any video on youtube just by asking
+* E.V.A. can search and embed the youtube video right into her (inter)face.
+* She can also close the video upon request.
 ### Conversation and Command Responses:
 * E.V.A. has pre-programmed(but can still be dynamic) responses, as does the chatbot integration.
 * The path from your input to the chatbots response is AI assisted with dialogFlow natural language processing technologies